 Thank you for your interest in applying to the Department of Music.
 Please follow the four-step process below to ensure that your application process is as simple and complete as possible.

-Step One: University of Alberta Program Application
+Step Two: University of Alberta Program Application

 All University of Alberta students must complete an initial application.
 Please complete your program application to the university before May 1.